“In three words I can sum up everything I’ve learned about life: it goes on.” ― Robert Frost

 It’s an ironic fate this one: we aim for greatness, we crave for it, and, yet, we only endure.

 The past couple of weeks have been terrible.
-Medical problems, my grandfather incredibly ill in the hospital.
-Bills to pay, food to buy, and no energy to write.
+Medical problems, bills to pay, food to buy, and no energy to write.

 But life goes on.